Early-Modern-OCR/emop-controller/README.md

 Depends on several environment variables as well.
 They are:

-* TESSDATA_PREFIX - Path to the Tesseract training data
 * JUXTA_HOME - Root directory for JuxtaCL
 * RETAS_HOME - Root directory for RETAS
 * SEASR_HOME - Root directory for SEASR post-processing tools